 As suggested above, if you have engaged an attorney to help you with an accident claim, the attorney will obtain the accident report as part of their investigation.

-How a Police Accident Report Affects Your Claim
+How Does a Police Accident Report Affect Your Claim?

 An insurance adjuster notified of your claim will start their investigation by obtaining the police accident report.
 An adjuster’s objective is to find a way to deny your claim or to pay as little as possible to settle the claim.
 However, if the police report clearly indicates that their policyholder was at fault, then the insurer may offer some kind of a low settlement to limit the insurer’s liability.
 You should not accept any quick settlement offer without having an experienced personal injury lawyer review it.